Preschool meal plan for 3 5 year olds

-What is the best snack to bring to nursery in Dubai?
+What is the best snack to bring to nursery?

 The MyPlate icon is a nursery nutrition guide for eating a healthy diet with your child.
 With MyPlate, you can have a good toddler meal ideas and your child can eat a variety of foods while consuming the right number of calories and fat.